-The Indigenous Procurement Policy (IPP) is changing.
+The Government announced the changes to the Indigenous Procurement Policy (IPP) in February 2025.
 The changes aim to increase the ambition of the policy and ensure that the economic benefits of the IPP are genuinely flowing to First Nations Australians as intended.
-The changes reflect feedback from consultations and recommendations from Parliamentary inquiries.

-• Commonwealth and portfolio procurement targets: starting 1 July 2025, the target for the Commonwealth and portfolios to buy from Indigenous businesses will increase to 3%.
+- Commonwealth and portfolio procurement targets: Starting 1 July 2025, the target for the Commonwealth and portfolios to buy from Indigenous businesses will increase to 3%.
 They will increase by 0.25% each year until they reach 4% by 2030.
 The Government will also review the methodology for the target calculation and measurement.

-• Increase transparency: NIAA will explore the feasibility of increasing transparency of suppliers’ performance against Indigenous participation targets contained in high value contracts (Mandatory Minimum Indigenous Participation Requirements).
+- Increase transparency: NIAA will explore the feasibility of increasing transparency of suppliers’ performance against Indigenous participation targets contained in high value contracts (Mandatory Minimum Indigenous Participation Requirements).

-• Tackle 'black cladding': The Government remains committed to exploring options to tackle black cladding in other ways.
+- Tackle 'black cladding': The Government remains committed to exploring options to tackle black cladding in other ways.
 The NIAA will work with relevant regulators and support services to identify opportunities to make it easier for First Nations people to report black cladding that might amount to unlawful conduct and provide targeted education, guidance and support for First Nations business owners.

 Consultations